sschmid/Entitas/EntitasUpgradeGuide.md

 because they use Unity specific api.
 They will work as expected when generating from within Unity but don't work on the command line.

-To test the config for potential problems, please unzip CodeGenerator.zip in the root folder of your project.
+To test the config for potential problems, please unzip Entitas-CodeGenerator.zip in the root folder of your project.

+### Note for Windows users
+Right-click Entitas-CodeGenerator.zip, open properties Check "Unblock"
+Hit Apply
+unzip

 ```
 // skip mono on Windows